Joint Programmes

 Second Majors, Minors & Specialisations

-Choose from more than 35 Second Majors and 50 Minors / Specialisations across nine different Faculties and Schools in NUS.
+Choose from more than 35 Second Majors and 50 Minors / Specialisations across different Faculties, Colleges and Schools in NUS.

 Examples of minors taken by current Engineering students